Funding Opportunities and Application Process for 2013-2014

-Graduate students presenting papers at scholarly and professional conferences may have their transportation costs (air, rail, car) reimbursed up to the level of $500 for a domestic ticket and $1000 for an international ticket.
+Graduate students presenting papers at scholarly and professional conferences may have their transportation costs (air, rail, car) reimbursed up to the level of $500 (both domestic and international tickets).
 Each student is eligible for one conference travel award per year.

 Graduate students on the job market with interviews at the American Historical Association (AHA) meetings or elsewhere may have transportation costs reimbursed up to $500.

 Graduate students embarking on pre-dissertation research may make an application for summer travel support in the Winter and Spring funding rounds.
 The Department will provide up to $750 for transportation and accommodation costs for domestic travel, and up to $1500 for international travel.
 Graduate students are eligible for one pre-dissertation research award during their time in the program.

 Dissertation-stage students may make an application for travel support in Fall, Winter, and Spring funding rounds.
 The Department will provide up to $750 for transportation and accommodation costs for domestic travel, and up to $1500 for international travel.
 Each graduate student is eligible for only one dissertation research award in any given academic year.